Can You Overdose On CBD? Can you take too Much? Skip to content

 Has Anyone Died From Overdosing on CBD?

-There have been no reported deaths solely attributed to CBD overdose.
+There have been no reported deaths attributed to CBD overdose for humans.
 This includes all pets, meaning no dogs or cats have overdosed on CBD.

 However, this doesn't mean that excessive consumption of CBD is without risks.
 Like any substance, consuming large amounts of CBD can result in side effects.
 In rare situations, it might also interact with prescription medications, which could lead to potential health concerns.